-You must pay self-employment tax if:
+You must pay self-employment tax if either of the following applies.

-- Your net earnings from self-employment (excluding income described in (2) below) are \$400 or more, or - 2) You performed services for a church as an employee and received \$108.28 or more.
+- 1) Your net earnings from self-employment (excluding income described in (2) below) are \$400 or more. - 2) You performed services for a church as an employee and received \$108.28 or more.

-Use Schedule SE (Form 1040) to figure your self-employment tax.
+Use Schedule SE (Form 1040) to figure your selfemployment tax.
 For more information, see Publication 533, Self-Employment Tax.